 - Object Number:

-- amulet, archaeology (roman), folk medicine (general), amulet, archaeology (roman), folk medicine (general), tooth
+- amulet, archaeology (roman), folk medicine (general) and amulet, archaeology (roman), folk medicine (general) and tooth

 Cite this page